Scattering at low energies on manifolds with cylindrical ends and stable systoles: Introduction and main results

 Whereas for the sake of notational simplicity we restricted ourselves in this paper to manifolds with cylindrical ends most of our analysis carries over in a straightforward manner to waveguides if Neumann boundary conditions are imposed.

 {\bf Acknowledgements.} Much of the work on this paper has been done during the visit of the second author to the MPI in Bonn and he would like to thank the MPI for the kind support.
 Both authors would also like to thank the MSRI in Berkeley for hospitality during the program ``Analysis on Singular Spaces''.
 We are grateful to Werner Ballmann, Alexej Bolsinov, Peter Perry, and Sasha Pushnitski for useful discussions and comments.
+The authors would like to thank the referee for his very useful comments and suggestions.